 Registration under section 12(1)(a) of the SMPO

-A person who holds the following qualifications as prescribed in section 4 of the Occupational Therapists (Registration and Disciplinary Procedure) Regulations shall be qualified for registration as an occupational therapist –
+A person who holds the following qualification as prescribed in section 4 of the Physiotherapists (Registration and Disciplinary Procedure) Regulation shall be qualified for registration as a physiotherapist –

-- A Bachelor of Science Degree in Occupational Therapy awarded by the Hong Kong Polytechnic or The Hong Kong Polytechnic University;
+- A Bachelor of Science degree in Physiotherapy awarded by the Hong Kong Polytechnic or The Hong Kong Polytechnic University;

-- A Professional Diploma in Occupational Therapy issued by the Hong Kong Polytechnic on or before 1 January 1994; or
+- A Professional Diploma in Physiotherapy issued by the Hong Kong Polytechnic on or before 1 January 1995;

-- A certificate from the Board that he has passed an examination relating to occupational therapy conducted under section 15A of the Ordinance for the purposes of section 12(1)(a) of the Ordinance.
+- A certificate from the Board that he has passed an examination relating to physiotherapy conducted under section 15A of the Ordinance for the purposes of section 12(1)(a) of the Ordinance.

 Registration under section 12(1)(b) of the SMPO

-(e) is holding a current registration status with an occupational therapist governing body and current practising right in the jurisdiction [Note 3];
+- holds a current registration status with a physiotherapy governing body* and with a current practising right in that jurisdiction; and

 Registration under section 12(1)(c) of the SMPO

-A person who, on the date on which section 12 of the SMP Ordinance commenced to apply to the occupational therapy profession (i.e. 1 October 1990), is practicing occupational therapy but who do not possess any formal qualifications may apply for registration under section 12(1)(c) of the Ordinance.
-The Supplementary Medical Professions Council and Occupational Therapists Board will consider each application and determine in which part of the register the name of the successful applicant shall be entered based on the applicant’s education, training, professional experience and skill.
+A person who, on the date on which section 12 of the SMP Ordinance commenced to apply to the physiotherapy profession (i.e. 1 April 1997), is practicing physiotherapy but who do not possess any formal qualifications may apply for registration under section 12(1)(c) of the Ordinance.
+The Supplementary Medical Professions Council and Physiotherapists Board will consider each application and determine in which part of the register the name of the successful applicant shall be entered based on the applicant’s education, training, professional experience and skill.
 Each application will be considered on its own merits.